peturgq/packer/README.md

 *GreenQloud provides no official support for this community repository*

-GreenQloud's Packer Templates is a project that encapsulates [Packer](http://packer.io) templates for building virtual machine images for CloudStack.
+GreenQloud's Packer Templates is a project that encapsulates [Packer](http://packer.io) templates for building virtual machine images for QStack.
 There are also templates for creating [Vagrant](http://vagrantup.com) baseboxes, which are used for testing Single Node Developer Setups.

 # Useful commands